 - 95% of people who used our services would use them again if needed

 We have a strong record of developing and delivering services in partnership with commissioners, government, the statutory sector, voluntary organisations and other providers.
-Rethink Mental Illness offers over 200 services across England, these include:
+Rethink Mental Illness offers 90 services across England, these include:

 - Crisis houses